SapporoAlex/Defender/README.md

 <img src="screenshots.jpg" width="420"> <img src="assets/preview.gif" width="400">

 An arcade style game made in pygame shooting objects coming down the screen.
+This is based on the battle of Avdiivka from late 2023 to early 2024.
+Let us not forget the heroes of Ukraine.
+Slava Ukraine!

 ## Table of Contents
 - [Features](#features)